 I am going to share my 12-year experience as a chef to talk about what you can do with this impressive substance - both in cooking and other areas.

-- Buffalo tallow is made from fat around the buffalo internal organs.
+- Buffalo tallow is the fat from a buffalo and is made from fat around the buffalo's internal organs.